hermangroup/docs/introduction/information.rst

 Masternode
   A :ref:`masternode <masternode-network>` is special type of full node that performs services for the network and is paid a portion of the block reward.
-Masternodes require proof of ownership of 1000 DASH.
+Masternodes require proof of ownership of 1000 HISTORIA.

-  Masternodes serve as the second tier of the Dash network, and power InstantSend, PrivateSend, the Budget System.
+  Masternodes serve as the second tier of the Historia network, and power InstantSend, PrivateSend, the Budget System.

 Mining
-  :ref:`Miners <mining>` process transactions on the Dash network and publish them on the blockchain.
+  :ref:`Miners <mining>` process transactions on the Historia network and publish them on the blockchain.
 As a reward for doing this, miners are paid 45% of the block reward.